exercism/jq/exercises/concept/vehicle-purchase/.docs/hints.md

 # Hints

-## 1. Determine if you will need a drivers licence
+## 1. Determine if you will need a drivers license

 - Use the [equality operator] to check whether your input equals a certain string.
 - Use one of the two [boolean operators] to combine the two requirements.